 At the end of April we sent a letter to Premier Scott Moe urging the Saskatchewan Party government to reconsider its response to the Kinder Morgan TransMountain pipeline dispute.
 The letter was signed by 8 other organizations and collectives, 136 Saskatchewan residents and 35 other people from places across the country, from BC to Ontario.
 You can read the letter here.

 We recently received a response from the premier, which you can read below.
-While perhaps not entirely unexpected, some mind find the response surprising in its simplistic grasp of the issues at hand.
+While perhaps not entirely unexpected, some might find the response surprising in its simplistic grasp of the issues at hand.

 Thank you for your email regarding the Saskatchewan government’s response to the British Columbia government’s refusal to allow the Kinder Morgan/Trans-Mountain pipeline to proceed.